meskarune/mylocalweather/README.md

 To-do:

-* Add code to detect country and choose units (metric or imperial) based upon the result
+* ~~Add code to detect country and choose units (metric or imperial) based upon the result~~
-* Add units toggle so users can choose which one they want to use, and save this in the browser session.
-Should override country detection function.
+* ~~Add units toggle so users can choose which one they want to use, and save this in the browser session.
+Should override country detection function.~~
+* Reload the data when units are toggled.
 * Add additional background images to match current conditions
 * Make background images mobile friendly